swiftlang/swift-evolution/proposals/0022-objc-selectors.md

 ## Polymorphic Selectors

 It's common to use identical method names in different classes when the methods do the same conceptual thing.

-For example, several view classes might use the method name `panned` as the action selector for a pan gesture recognizer.
-While the `#selector(MyViewClass.panned)` syntax handles the monomorphic case, when the same method name is used for several classes, the selector, even though it still works correctly, incorrectly implies monomorphism in only that particular class.
+A method name might occur:
+* in isolation
+* in polymorphic methods on classes in an inheritance hierarchy
+* in methods on classes completely unrelated by inheritance
+* in methods dynamically created on the fly

+In the isolated case, the selector would be `#selector(ClassName.methodName)`, and in the inheritance case, a useful selector name might be qualified by the base class name: `#selector(BaseClass.methodName)`.
+But for methods in unrelated classes, and for dynamic methods, it's not obvious to the programmer whether or how the selector should be qualified.
+Qualifying it with an arbitrary class name incorrectly implies that it refers only to the method on that class.
+And not qualifying it at all is not syntactically valid.

-An appropriate way to handle this type of polymorphic usage is to define an `@objc` protocol for the method, and use the protocol-qualified method name in the #selector.
+An appropriate way to handle these latter two usages is to define an `@objc` protocol for the method, and use the protocol-qualified method name in the #selector.

 ````